Haoxiang03/RUBRIC-ARROW/README.md

 Please install `ms-swift` following the official instructions before running training scripts.

+## Alternating Training

+The alternating training loop consists of the following steps:

+1. Train or SFT warm up a rubric-conditioned pairwise judge.
+2. Train the rubric generator, where the judge serves as the external reward model.
+3. Construct judge-training prompts with the latest rubrics and preference labels.
+4. Train the judge model.
+5. Repeat with the newly updated checkpoints.

 ## Citation

 If you find this repository useful, please cite our paper: